 The Kaituna River is one of the warmest rivers in New Zealand

-Being found down at the bottom of the world, NZ isn’t exactly known for warm water.
-But set among Rotorua’s temperate rainforest, the Kaituna River is unusually warm – at least by our country’s standards.
+As you’d find at the bottom of the world, NZ isn’t exactly known for warm water.
+But, set among Rotorua’s temperate rainforest, the Kaituna River is unusually warm – at least by our country’s standards!
 While we’re not claiming that the Kaituna is tropical, it’s certainly one of New Zealand’s warmest.

 You can raft even if you can’t swim